westandy/tutorials/practicalFunctionalProgramming.md

 ## Currying
 - You apply a parameter one at a time to a function
-- Turn a Single Function with many parameters into a many functions each with a single parameter
+- Turn a single function with many parameters into a many functions each with a single parameter

 ### First Example
 ```javascript